 It is entirely possible to forgive yourself and still believe you were at fault, just as you might forgive someone else even though you think the person was in the wrong.
 Learning how to deal with guilty feelings after the loss of a dog is about acceptance and growth, but not self-condemnation and shame.

-You can have regret for what you did yet accept that you’re human and made mistakes.
+You can regret what you did, and at the same time accept that you made a mistake.
 You did your best given your circumstances, awareness, maturity, and experience at the time.
 This is a healthy, humble attitude.

 If you aren’t ready to work through your guilty feelings, read Words of Comfort When Your Heart is Broken.